movetokube/postgres-operator/README.md

   POSTGRES_DEFAULT_DATABASE: cG9zdGdyZXM=
 ```

-To install the operator, follow the steps below.
+To install the operator using kustomize, follow the steps below.

 1. Configure Postgres credentials for the operator in `deploy/secret.yaml`
 2. Create namespace if needed with\